sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

 ### Review

-In this lab, you implemented a GitHub Action workflow that deploys an Azure web app by using DevOps Starter.
+In this lab, you implemented a GitHub Action workflow that deploys an Azure web app by using Azure DevOps.

 In this lab, you have accomplished the following: